Lance Sheen AEBF Life Member (inducted 1996)

 1975–1979 Chairman of the 8-Ball Fundraising Committee.

 Via his own Electrical Contracting business, Lance sponsored entrants in the Miss Sportsgirl Quest for 3 years.
-In the first year (6 months) ran second for highest money raised.
+In the first year (6 months) ran second for the highest money raised.

 Over ¼ million dollars in 3 years, in collaboration with DISC.